meryemmhamdi1/Lauzhack_creditSuisse/README.md

 The scores from the 3 rounds of the hackathon
 The quality and originality of your innovative data visualization tool to help the investigation team to understand your results and have a deeper understanding of why you raised some specific alerts.
 The presentation you will make to the jury.
+Submissions should be csv files with a header with the following format:

+customer
+900000001
+900000017 …

 Rules
-As your results are being investigated by an internal team, you can only produce a limited number of datasets per round: round 1: 5 round 2: 2 round 3: 4
+As your results are being investigated by an internal team, you can only submit a limited number of datasets per round: round 1: 5 round 2: 2 round 3: 4

 If the dataset is wrongly formatted and raise an evaluation error, you still have the possibility to re-submit as many times as you want.